bobanetwork/v3-anchorage/.gitbook/contents/hc/4_deploy-smart-contract.md

 ```

 Here `path_prefix` indicates where the contract's source code is located.
 The current deployer script
-will compile the Solidity code itself to determine the contract ABI, rather than requiring a JSON file
+will compile the Solidity code itself to determine the contract ABI rather than requiring a JSON file
 from a previous deployment.

 After loading the contract, we can interact with it like this: